 The mark W (or WF or WP) means that the student has decided after the third week of the quarter not to complete the work of the course.
 Students who wish to exercise this option must request a W before the date of the final examination or the due date of the final paper.
 A request for a withdrawal made before the deadline cannot be denied except in cases of academic dishonesty.
-The instructor and/or the department have the option to issue a W, a WF; or a WP.
+The instructor and/or the department have the option to issue a W, a WF, or a WP.
 No credit is conferred for any of these marks.
 A W may not subsequently be changed to any other mark.

 Students who register for graduate-level courses are subject to the policies governing graduate grading.
 Students should discuss the implications of these policies with their advisers before registering for courses numbered 30000 and above.
+NOTE: Grades earned in graduate-level courses contribute to a student's GPA as indicated earlier in this section.

 Dean's List.
 Full-time, degree-seeking students whose grade point averages are 3.25 or above for an academic year (in which they have completed a minimum of nine courses with at least seven quality grades) are placed on the Dean's List for that year and their official transcripts are marked accordingly.
 Please note that for the purposes of the Dean's List the point equivalency of an outstanding I or Q is zero.
-A determination is made each year on the basis of grades available in the registrar's office on July l.
-The GPA is not recomputed either for Summer Quarter grades or for grades received to replace Q or I marks.
+A determination is made each year on the basis of grades available in the registrar's office on July I. The GPA is not recomputed either for Summer Quarter grades or for grades received to replace Q or I marks.
 For course work that does not contribute to the GPA, see note above under "Grades."